 Which comes first—information or the medium for that information?

 Recently we hurled a couple of enormous books out of the solar system.
 Massive volumes are, even as we speak, rocketing toward interstellar space.
-They are as finely crafted and cleanly worded as anything else ever authored by mankind—more poetic than Shakespeare, deeper than Dostoevsky, and yet simple and imaginative enough to inspire even a child.
+They are as finely crafted and cleanly worded as anything else ever authored by mankind—poetic like Shakespeare, deep like Dostoevsky, and yet simple and imaginative enough to inspire even a child.
 But then most of us cannot read the books much better than children can, and it is really only the authors, vast teams of authors, who fully understand them.
 Still, we can follow the basic plots, appreciate the conflicts, catch the main themes, and that is enough.
 They are a fantastic read.

 Now they are not hard-back books, or paper-back books, or e-books, or Braille books, but actually the much less common spacecraft books.
 That is to say that they were recorded mechanically with lots of metal and wires.
 NASA launched Voyagers I and II into the galaxy back in 1977.
 Soaring into the deep dark blue, they are a mass of modern art to most people.
 But to the trained rocket scientist, at least, they are also books.
 Because every cubic millimeter on the ships began as a plan written in English long before it was ever translated into 3-D.